Last updated on December 23rd, 2025

 - Rowena Crest Viewpoint (OPEN): This quick overlook is located a bit farther from the other stops on this list, but it has views of both Washington and Oregon, the Columbia River, and a super cool horseshoe curve in the road (pictured above!)

-- If you want drinks after dinner, head to Hale Pele or Multnomah Whiskey Library, which is a beautiful bar in downtown Portland.
+End your weekend in Portland with drinks after dinner.
+Head to Hale Pele or Multnomah Whiskey Library, which is a beautiful bar in downtown Portland.

 For Multnomah Whiskey Library, walk ins are welcome, but it is a very popular spot, so expect a wait.
 While reservations are only technically available for members, they do have a Hall Pass where for $25/person, you can get a reservation without being a member.